 Meringue Cookies Video Tutorial

 - Egg Whites: Beaten into stiff peaks, egg whites are the base of meringue cookies.
-For success, I recommend using fresh eggs instead of carton egg whites.
+Just as I recommend when making French macarons, use fresh eggs instead of carton egg whites.
 Here are all my recipes using egg yolks.
 Eggs separate much easier when they’re cold, but room temperature egg whites whip into a higher volume.
 Separate the eggs right out of the refrigerator, then let the egg whites sit for about 30 minutes before starting.

 - Cream of Tartar: The acidity in this crucial ingredient helps the egg whites hold onto air and, like the sugar, helps prevent the egg whites from collapsing.
 If you’re making snickerdoodles or angel food cake, you already have this ingredient on hand.
 It’s sold with the spices.
 Because the chocolate can weigh down the batter, I use a little more cream of tartar in today’s recipe than the recipe in my cookbook.